 The buyer purchasing assets generally has the advantage of only assuming liabilities that are specified in the business transfer agreement (sometimes called asset transfer agreement).
 However, there are certain exceptions to the general rule.
-For example, pursuant to the Act on Employees' Legal Status on Transfer of Undertakings the buyer will be obliged to accept and continue the existing salary and employment conditions of all the employees (white collar and blue collar workers) related to the transferred business unit.
+For example, pursuant to the Act on Employees' Legal Status on Transfer of Undertakings, the buyer will be obliged to accept and continue the existing salary and employment conditions of all the employees (white collar and blue collar workers) related to the transferred business unit.

-2.2.2 Security for Acquisition Financing
+2.2.2 Security for acquisition financing

-To the advantage of the buyer, in an asset transfer the assets may be used as security for acquisition finance.
+To the advantage of the buyer, in an asset transfer the assets may be used as security for acquisition financing.

-2.2.3 Non-transferable Rights and Obligations, etc.
+2.2.3 Non-transferable rights and obligations

-The seller and buyer have the disadvantage that, generally, transfer of contracts, licenses, public or private permits and approvals, require third party consent under Danish law.
-With respect to contractual relationships, buyers and sellers in practice often simply inform the relevant third parties about the transaction instead of obtaining explicit consents.
-This is done in the hope that the third parties will not object and over time will be found to have accepted the transfer by their conduct.
+The seller and buyer have the disadvantage that, generally, transfer of contracts, licences, public or private permits and approvals, require third-party consent under Danish law.
+With respect to contractual relationships, buyers and sellers in practice often simply inform the relevant third parties about the transaction instead of obtaining explicit consents, hoping that the third parties will not object and over time will be found to have accepted the transfer by their conduct.
 Third parties must be informed in a way that does not conflict with the regulation of trading practice in the Marketing Practices Act and the Act on Processing of Personal Data.
 Whether the non-objecting third party will be found to have accepted by conduct with binding effect depends on the concrete circumstances.
-The buyer will often insist that third party consents to the transfer of material contracts are made a condition precedent.
+The buyer will often insist on making third-party consents to the transfer of material contracts a condition precedent.

-2.2.4 Perfection of Security Interest
+2.2.4 Perfection of security interest

 The buyer often has the disadvantage that a procedure for the perfection of security interest regarding the individual assets to be transferred must be carried out.
 In general, the transfer of assets does not carry a registration fee.
 However, transfer of certain types of assets, such as motor vehicles, carries minor charges, and important exceptions also apply in relation to real property.
-For example, registration in the land register of changed ownership of real property in general carries a registration fee of DKK 1,660 plus 0.6% of the higher of the purchase price and the official valuation of the relevant real property.
-The registration fee could be limited to DKK 1,660 by making a two step transfer.
-Firstly, the real property is transferred to a new company, e.g. by way of a demerger, which carries a registration fee of DKK 1,660.
+For example, registration in the land register of changed ownership of real property in general carries a registration fee of DKK 1,750 plus 0.6 per cent of the higher of the purchase price and the official valuation of the relevant real property.
+The registration fee could be limited to DKK 1,750 by making a two-step transfer.
+Firstly, the real property is transferred to a new company, eg, by way of a demerger, which carries a registration fee of DKK 1,750.
 Secondly, the shares in the new company are transferred to the buyer, which does not carry a registration fee.
-Such a two step transfer by way of a demerger may in some events also render third party consents to the transfer unnecessary as the demerger in general provides for universal succession.
+Such a two-step transfer by way of a demerger may in some events also render third party consents to the transfer unnecessary as the demerger in general provides for universal succession.

-The Bonds Act provides the important exception from the general rule that notice of assignment is generally not required as a procedure for perfection of security interest regarding ordinary (unsecured) claims, if such claims are transferred as part of the transfer of a business unit.
+The Bonds Act provides the important exception from the general rule that notice of assignment is generally not required as a procedure for perfection of security interest regarding ordinary (unsecured) claims if such claims are transferred as part of the transfer of a business unit.

-2.2.5 Corporate Authority
+2.2.5 Corporate authority